This Virtual Classroom Bookkeeping Course provides a thorough and clear understanding of the basic principles of bookkeeping and accounting.

-Two day course 10:30 to 16:30 with an assessment to be completed at a near later date after revision and practice.
+Two-day course 10:30 to 16:30 with an assessment to be completed soon after revision and practice.

-A variety of students including school leavers, office staff and business people generally.
+A variety of students, including school leavers, office staff and business people.

 - An understanding of the underlying building blocks of finance

-- Ability to apply for entry level financial jobs and pursue further training at higher level in Finance
+- Ability to apply for entry-level financial jobs and pursue further training at a higher level in Finance

-- Highly qualified finance professional will deliver interactive training to you
+- Highly qualified finance professionals will deliver interactive training to you

 - Classes on virtual classroom courses tend to be smaller and enable more personal attention